 It's not the cheapest place in the world to eat and drink but its also not the most expensive.
 It is relative to salaries here, so if you are working while living here you will be fine.
 If you are not, well, then yes, it is expensive.

 I usually spend $200- $250 a day on food and drink, and on average $1500- $2000 a week if you include a weekend of partying it can be up to $3000

 There are so many free things to do in Hong Kong you could literally spend a whole day not paying for anything.
 The city itself is a playground with so much to see and do.
 With transport being so cheap to there really is no limit to what you can do here.

-To be frank: I spend every penny I earn.
-But what else do I need it for?
+To be frank: I spend every penny I earn, (and even find myself transferring money to Hong Kong from my UK savings account) But what else do I need it for?
 I choose to live here because IT IS THE BEST CITY IN THE WORLD.
 I am more than happy to live within my means and spend what I earn.
 Personally, I don't have any other outgoings than what I have here.
 Yes, it is expensive, please don't come here thinking it isn't, but you have to think whether it is money you are worried about or experiences?
 I am richer here than I ever have been.
 But not in money.